25prabhu10/notes/docs/Languages/Git/Git.md

 ### Push

-It uploads all local branch commits to the corresponding remote branch.
+It uploads all local branch commits to the corresponding remote branch

 ```bash
 git push